vanackej/risco-mqtt-local/README.md

 The panel full configuration options are described here : https://github.com/vanackej/risco-lan-bridge#configuration

+NB Ensure that zone description matches label stored in panel exactly (including case) to ensure that config is correctly represented.

 ## Subscribe Topics

 **risco-mqtt-local** subscribes at startup one topic for every partition in your risco alarm panel configuration.